T10Jace/CS352_Project/README.md

 4. Start the Apache and Mysql in your XAMPP control panel.
 5. Open your web browser and type 'localhost/phpmyadmin'
 6. In phpmyadmin page, create a new database from the left panel and name it as 'mediquestdb'
 7. Import the file 'mediquestdb.sql' inside your newly created database and click ok.
-(Should be located in the database folder ex: )
+(Should be located in the database folder ex: path/to/MediQuest/database)
-8. Open a new tab and type 'localhost/foldername' in the url of your browser (Most Likely 'localhost/CS352_Project/MediQuest/index.php')
+8. Open a new tab and type 'localhost/foldername' in the url of your browser (Most Likely 'localhost/MediQuest')
 9. You should now have a local website running with a database!

 ### SOFTWARES USED
   - XAMPP was installed on the Ubuntu 19.04 machine and APACHE2 Server and MySQL were initialized.
 And, files were built locally inside 'This PC/Windows(C:)/xampp/htdocs/MediQuest
   - Sublime Text 3.2 was used as a text editor.
   - Microsoft Edge Version 122.0.2365.80 was used to run the project (localhost/CS352_Project/MediQuest was used as the url).

+### Front-end Templates and Assistance
+    - Cloudflare, used for libraries (https://cdnjs.com/libraries)
+    - Used an online github repo as a front-end template for using XAMPP (https://github.com/kishan0725/Hospital-Management-System)

 ### Starting Apache And MySQL in XAMPP:
   The XAMPP Control Panel allows you to manually start and stop Apache and MySQL.
 To start Apache or MySQL manually, click the ‘Start’ button under ‘Actions’.